ipavlov93/universe-demo/notification-sv/README.md

 ## Run Prerequisites

+### env file for docker-compose run

+1. Create copy of [.env.example](../.env.example) file.
+2. Set values depends on your environment.
+3. Move .env file to ./compose directory.

+### Optional Run Prerequisites

-There are several options how you can run app using:
+Optional prerequisites depend on the following options how you run this app using:

 1. Go (1.24.6 or upper)
 2. Docker
 3. Docker Compose

-### env file

-1. Create copy of [.env.example](../.env.example) file.
-2. Set values depends on your environment.
-3. Move .env file to current directory.

 ---